Which Components of a Smartphone Walking App Help Users to Reach Personalized Step Goals? Results From an Optimization Trial

 Dartmouth Digital Commons Citation

 Kramer, Jan-Niklas; Künzler, Florian; Mishra, Varun; Smith, Shawna; Kotz, David; Scholz, Urte; Fleisch, Elgar; and Kowatsch, Tobias, "Which Components of a Smartphone Walking App Help Users to Reach Personalized Step Goals?
 Results From an Optimization Trial" (2020).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 4045.